 A light weight codebook framework for R |

-Nonparametric estimation of an optimal treatment rule with fused randomized trials and missing effect modifiers, Under review at Annals of Applied Statistics
+Nonparametric estimation of an optimal treatment rule with fused randomized trials and missing effect modifiers, Under revision.

 Nonparametric Causal Effects Based on Longitudinal Modified Treatment Policies, Journal of the American Statistical Association